 Squop-Bristol is a drinking game played by CUTwC that has the advantage of needing no cards or special equipment, may not need the ability to hear each other or to use one's hands, and has a sliding difficulty scale based on the number of elements included, which makes it suitable for novices.
 While primarily a reaction game, it does afford some opportunity for tactics (and victimisation).
 Unfortunately, it does not work well over a videoconference.

-Squop-Bristol, best played with a relatively large number (say 6-15) of participants, is a game where one player at a time makes what, for want of a better word, I'll call a move.
+Squop-Bristol, best played with a relatively large number (say 6-15) of participants, is a game where one player at a time makes what, for want of a better word, I’ll call a move.
 This move dictates which participant is to make a move next.
-If a player fails to notice that he is required to act within a short time period (normally a second or so), he is required to drink a fine (it's normally played with finger fines).
-The same applies to any participant acting under the mistaken impression that it his turn so to do.
-Additionally, if the player does not make his move clear, he will likely be fined.
+If a player fails to notice that they are required to act within a short time period (normally a second or so), they are required to drink a fine (it’s normally played with finger fines).
+The same applies to any participant acting under the mistaken impression that it is their turn so to do.
+Additionally, if the player does not make their move clear, they will likely be fined.

 Most of the moves have hand movements, which aid in clarifying which move has been made, and also allow the game to be played without calling moves, for example in loud pubs.
 Normally the name of the move is called out when the move is played.